NHutch2002/BrewdogProject/README.md

 - Run `cd *folder_name*/sh15-main/brewdog_project/frontend` where folder_name is the name of the directory in which the project is located.
 - Run `npm run test` to launch the Jest testing suite for the React frontend of the project.

+## Linting

+To lint the web application, the linting can be ran automatically with the linting setup

+### Linting Backend

+To lint the backend of the web application, run these steps in order:
+- Open a Command Prompt window.
+- Run `cd *folder_name*/sh15-main/brewdog_project` where folder_name is the name of the directory in which the project is located.
+- Run `pylint brewdog_api` for linting of the brewdog_api folder.
+- Run `pylint brewdog_project` for linting of the brewdog_project folder.

+### Linting Frontend

+To lint the frontend of the web application, run these steps in order:

+- Open a Command Prompt window.
+- Run `cd *folder_name*/sh15-main/brewdog_project/frontend` where folder_name is the name of the directory in which the project is located.
+- Run `npx eslint "src/components/**.js" --fix`